The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 The inputs

-attribute is a map that is used to specify the input variables and their values to pass in to Terraform.
+attribute is a map that is used to specify the input variables and their values to pass in to OpenTofu/Terraform.

-Each entry of the map will be passed to Terraform using the environment variable
+Each entry of the map is passed to OpenTofu/Terraform using the environment variable

 mechanism.
 This means that each input